-This primer explains how to make creamy dairy-free sorbet using four different methods, including three no-churn methods, and takes a closer look at the necessary (and optional) ingredients to ensure sorbet success every time.
-There are even sugar free sorbet recipes!
+This primer explains how to make creamy sorbet with or without an ice cream maker, and takes a closer look at the necessary (and optional) ingredients to ensure sorbet success every time.
+There are even sugar-free sorbet recipes!

 The colors and flavors of sorbet are endless and oh so welcome on hot summer days.
 Some are very sweet, others are more mellow, tart, or even savory.
 Some boast floral, herbal, or spicy notes.
 There are even adult-only boozy sorbets.

 In addition to the wide range of sorbet deliciousness, you may have noticed there are several methods for its creation, with varying textural results.
 This whole topic can be down right confusing.
 I was fairly confused until I did many hours of research, and tested 20+ batches, to sort it all out.
 Now that I have it straight, I’d like to share what I’ve learned with you 🙂

 If you freeze blended fruit or juice as is, you’ll end up with a hardened block of ice crystals.
-What’s the secret to making creamy dairy-free sorbet that maintains a luscious scoopable consistency and can be kept in the freezer?
+What’s the secret to making creamy sorbet that maintains a luscious scoopable consistency and can be kept in the freezer?

 - Increase the sweetness of the sorbet base